maidsafe/Whitepapers/Project-Safe.md

 * P.O.R shall be an int in a unit directly derived from size unit KB (MB ...)

-* The Maid Account will be the wallet of the P.O.R, and the Maid Manager group will be responsible for processing any updates.
+* MaidAccount will be the wallet to the P.O.R, and MaidManager group will be responsible for the updating.

 * P.O.R shall be considered as a standard unit being recognized by all nodes across the SAFE  network.

 | User A |   | | User B |  |  |
 | ---------------|:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|